witchessabath/mkdocs/docs/CutiePi.md

 ```
 ### Unbound DNS
 I use Unbound as a recursive DNS Server.
+I configured my Pi as local DNS Server on my router, so all new clients in my network automatically use it.
 I followed the installation instructions from <a href="https://docs.pi-hole.net/guides/dns/unbound/" target="_blank">here</a> and added it as a custom DNS Server in the PiHole DNS configuration.
 ### DNSSEC
 I enabled the following security options in `/etc/unbound/unbound.conf.d/`: